 Basecamp Explorer is a company that makes a difference.
-Founded 20 years ago, Basecamp endeavors to conserve key global ecosystems through co-existence between wildlife and humans while using profitable tourism as the commercial instrument.
+Founded over 20 years ago, Basecamp endeavors to conserve key global ecosystems through co-existence between wildlife and humans while using profitable tourism as the commercial instrument.

 We strive to identify sustainable solutions for the Maasai community in Masai Mara who are facing a severe threat to their ecosystem and way of life by aligning all our operations to create a positive impact wholly including the local Maasai community’s participation.